-Master of Landscape Design and Development (MLD)
+Master of Landscape Management (MLM)

-The Master of Landscape Design and Development (MLD) is an interdisciplinary professional program consisting of 48 semester credits.
-The goal of this degree is to educate and train qualified persons who can serve the green industry, the landscape construction industry, and/or the land development industry.
-The program responds to the emerging need for individuals who can cross the gaps between the fields of sustainable landscape design, landscape construction, landscape sciences and land development.
-The curriculum includes core courses and three tracks of specialized electives to reflect the primary goal of the program
+The Master of Landscape Management (MLM) is an interdisciplinary professional program consisting of 48 credit hours.
+The goal of this degree is to educate and train qualified persons who can serve the green industry and related landscape specializations such as landscape contracting, landscape management and the design/build sector.
+The curriculum provides a foundation in landscape design, construction and horticulture while emphasizing business management and entrepreneurial strategies.